tatu-zenbit/ankan-tuli-art-center-documents/privacy-policy.md

 title: Privacy Policy
 ---

-# Privacy Policy for Ankan Tuli Art Center
+# Privacy Policy for Ankan Tuli Art Centre
 **Last Updated:** January 31, 2026

 ---

 ## 1. Introduction
-Welcome to the **Ankan Tuli Art Center** app.
+Welcome to the **Ankan Tuli Art Centre** app.
 We are committed to protecting your personal information and your right to privacy.
 This Privacy Policy explains how we collect, use, and safeguard your data when you use our mobile application.

 ## 2. Information We Collect
 We collect information that you provide directly to us through the app: